ni/nimble/specs/labels-and-localization/README.md

 - Naming
    - Do we like having `i18n` in the element names, or should we pick something else?
 Once camel-cased it also looks strange, i.e. `NimbleI18nCore.razor`
 - Best way to document this system (in Storybook)?
-- Are the label IDs (`label-number-field-increment`) sufficient information for someone to translate the strings from?
-(Should we include an additional/optional description with each label/string?)